 Having regular facials or facial reflexology will help keep your skin supple, ensure that oxygen and nutrients are delivered to your skin, will keep it moisturised and also assist lymphatic drainage.
-This will keep your skin looking radiant.
+This will keep your skin looking radiant and looking more youthful.

 A great hair cut can make all the difference to your appearance and give you a great confidence boost.

-Having a few chin whiskers is common as we get older.
-Find a good beautician who will pluck them for you.
+Having a few chin whiskers is common as you get older.
+Find a good beautician who will wax them for you.

 Avoid environmental stressors like smoking, alcohol, refined food and sugar.
 If you smoke it can be useful to join a smoking cessation programme.